-What you must pay when you get these services Services that are covered for you Physician/Practitioner services, including doctor's For additional office visits (continued) telehealth benefits, you pay \$0 to \$200 copay Certain telehealth services, including: consultation, May require prior diagnosis and treatment by a physician or authorization practitioner.
-You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
-Please see Additional Telehealth benefits for more information.
-Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home • Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location • Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location • Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: O You have an in-person visit within 6 months prior to your first telehealth visit O You have an in-person visit every 12 months while receiving these telehealth services o Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified
+What you must pay when you get these services Services that are covered for you Physician/Practitioner services, including doctor's 0% or 20% of the cost office visits\ for each Medicare-Covered services include: covered primary care visit.
+Medically necessary medical care or surgery 0% or 20% of the cost services furnished in a physician's office, certified for each Medicareambulatory surgical center, hospital outpatient covered specialist visit. department, or any other location • Consultation, diagnosis, and treatment by a For each Medicarespecialist covered visit with Basic hearing and balance exams performed by your other health care specialist, if your doctor orders it to see if you need professionals (such as medical treatment nurse practitioners and Certain telehealth services, including: consultation, physician assistants), diagnosis and treatment by a physician or you pay 0% to 20% of the cost. practitioner.
+You have the option of getting these For additional services through an in-person visit or by telehealth benefits, you telehealth.
+If you choose to get one of pay 0% to 20% of the these services by telehealth, you must use cost. a network provider who offers the service Your cost depends on by telehealth. your level of Medicaid Telehealth services for monthly end-stage renal eligibility. disease-related visits for home dialysis members in May require prior a hospital-based or critical access hospital-based authorization.\ renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location treatment of mental health disorders if:

+Telehealth services for diagnosis, evaluation, and